janosh/matbench-discovery/site/src/routes/preprint/iclr-ml4mat/+page.md

 > @label:fig:metrics-table Regression and classification metrics for all models tested on our benchmark.
 The heat map ranges from yellow (best) to blue (worst) performance.
 DAF = discovery acceleration factor (see text), TPR = true positive rate, TNR = false negative rate, MAE = mean absolute error, RMSE = root mean squared error

 @Fig:metrics-table shows performance metrics for all models included in the initial release of Matbench Discovery.
 M3GNet takes the top spot on most metrics and emerges as current SOTA for ML-guided materials discovery.
 The discovery acceleration factor (DAF) measures how many more stable structures a model found among the ones it predicted stable compared to the dummy discovery rate of 43k / 257k $\approx$ 16.7% achieved by randomly selecting test set crystals.
 Consequently, the maximum possible DAF is ~6.
 This highlights the fact that our benchmark is made more challenging by deploying models on an already enriched space with a much higher fraction of stable structures over randomly exploring materials space.
 As the convex hull becomes more thoroughly sampled by future discovery, the fraction of unknown stable structures decreases, naturally leading to less enriched future test sets which will allow for higher maximum DAFs.
-The reason MEGNet outperforms M3GNet on DAF becomes clear from @fig:cumulative-clf-metrics by noting that MEGNet's line ends closest to the total number of stable materials.
+The reason MEGNet outperforms M3GNet on DAF becomes clear from @fig:cumulative-precision-recall by noting that MEGNet's line ends closest to the total number of stable materials.
 The other models overpredict this number, resulting in large numbers of false positive predictions that drag down their DAFs.

 {#if browser}
 <RollingMaeVsHullDistModels />